symbol/symbol-docs/source/concepts/transaction.rst

 Fees
 ====

 Transactions have an associated cost.
-This cost is necessary to provide an incentive for the :doc:`harvesters <harvesting>` who secure the network.
+This cost is necessary to provide an incentive for the :doc:`harvesters <harvesting>` who secure the network and run the infrastructure.

 The fee associated with a transaction primarily depends on the transaction’s size.
-The transaction effective fee is the product of the size of the transaction, and a fee multiplier set by the harvester.
-The node owner can configure this latest value to all positive values, including zero.
+The effective fee is the product of the size of the transaction, and a fee multiplier set by the harvester.
+The node owner can configure the latter value to all positive values, including zero.

-    effective_transction_fee = transaction::size * block::fee_multiplier
+    effective_fee = transaction::size * block::fee_multiplier

 A sender of a transaction must specify during the transaction definition a ``max_fee``, meaning the maximum fee the account allows to spend for this transaction.

-If the effective fee is smaller or equal to the max_fee, the transaction could form part of the block.
+If the ``effective_fee`` is smaller or equal to the ``max_fee``, the harvester can opt to include the transaction in the block.
 The ``fee_multiplier`` is stored in the :ref:`block header <block-header>`, permitting to resolve which was the effective fee paid for every transaction included.

 The harvesting nodes can decide their transaction inclusion strategy:

-* **Prefer-oldest**: Preferred for high transaction per seconds networks.
+* **Prefer-oldest**: Preferred for networks with high transaction throughput requirements.
 Include first the oldest transactions.
-* **Minimize-fees**: Benevolent nodes.
+* **Minimize-fees**: Philanthropic nodes.
 Include first transactions that other nodes do not want to include.
 * **Maximize-fees**: Most common in public networks.
 Include first transactions with higher fees.

 By default, the fee is paid in ``XEM``, the underlying currency of the NEM network.
-Private chains can edit the configuration of the network to suppress fees, or use another mosaic definition that better suits their needs.
+Private chains can edit the configuration of the network to eliminate fees, or use another :doc:`mosaic <mosaic>` that better suits their needs.

 .. _transaction-signature: